-The Pharmaceutical Business accounted for 96% of total sales in FY 2018 while the Legacy Business accounted for 4% of total sales.
-This sales mix is in line with management's focus on continuing to grow the Pharmaceutical Business while supporting the Legacy Business in a limited way, though market conditions (discussed below) had an unusual adverse impact on Legacy Business sales in FY 2018.
+The Pharmaceutical Business accounted for 95% of total sales in Q1 2019 while the Legacy Business accounted for 5% of total sales.
+This sales mix is in line with management's focus on continuing to grow the Pharmaceutical Business while supporting the Legacy Business in a limited way.

-Legacy Business Sales Trend
+Pharmaceutical Sales Trend